- 100% response rate

-I'm a freelance now, so depending on the day I could be extra free (enough to show you around) or extra busy (home working all day).
-Note that the second option won't preclude me from hosting you, but I won't be of much company.
+I'm a freelance now, so depending on the day I could be extra free (enough to show you around) or extra busy (working all day).
+Note that the second option won't prevent me from hosting you, but I won't be of much company.

 I'll be happy to cook for you some typical Italian dishes and also some Georgian ones.

 Albania, Andorra, Armenia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Czech Republic, Denmark, England, Estonia, France, Georgia, Germany, Gibraltar, Greece, Hungary, Luxembourg, Macedonia, Morocco, Netherlands, Poland, Portugal, Romania, San Marino, Scotland, Slovakia, Slovenia, Spain, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City State

 England, Georgia, Italy